Suleyman1406/discord-clone/README.md

-# Fullstack Discord Clone: Next.js 13, React, Socket.io, Prisma, Tailwind, MySQL | Full Course 2023
+# Fullstack Discord Clone: Next.js 13, React, Socket.io, Prisma, Tailwind, MySQL

 ### It was made together with the tutorial on Code With Antonio youtube channel.